── Conflicts ────────────────────────────────────────── tidyverse_conflicts() ──

 1015700

-We’ll talk much more about subqueries and Views next time, which are another options to split queries up.
+We’ll talk more about Subqueries and Views next time, which are another options to split queries up.

 We talked a little bit last week about database constraints, such as FOREIGN KEY constraints, where we can’t add a row that refers to a foreign key if that foreign key doesn’t exist.